richarddd/serverless-resource-names/README.md

 ## What does it do?

-To solve this problem this plugin generates the eqvivalent resources names by looking at the reference's [Logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html) in your `serverless.yml`
+To solve this problem this plugin generates the equivalent resources names by looking at the reference's [Logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html) in your `serverless.yml`

 So now you can omit the `BucketName` (or other name properties for other resources)